SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 - First, we create a text element that holds the symbol of the card, we also give properties to this text by changing the font of the text but also its size and its color.
 - Then we add the text element as a child of our card element

-We will add an instance variable 'flippedSide' to our `MgdRawCardElement` class so that we create the text only once during the initialization.
+We will add an instance variable 'flippedSide' to our `MGCardElement` class so that we create the text only once during the initialization.
 We don't forget about getter and setter.

 ```
-BlElement << #MgdRawCardElement
+BlElement << #MGCardElement
-	slots: { #card #backSide #flippedSide };
+	slots: { #card . #backSide . #flippedSide };
-	package: 'Bloc-MemoryGame'
+	package: 'Bloc-Memory'
 ```
 ```
-MgdRawCardElement >> flippedSide
+MGCardElement >> flippedSide

 	^ flippedSide ifNil: [ self initializeFlippedSide ]
 ```